PavelApostolov/NodeJS-ReactJS-EmailSurveys/README.md

+The code is based on Steven Grider course in Udemy with some changes and code styling improvements.

 The application is deployed on a Heroku server: https://mysterious-hollows-65412.herokuapp.com where you can try out its full functionality.

 # How to use the downloaded files